 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+The general fund budget for the fiscal year ended September 30, 2024 was amended to increase revenues by \$6,528 and increase appropriations by \$65,799.

-CORDOVA PALMS COMMUNITY DEVELOPMENT DISTRICT ST. JOHNS COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FLORIDA STATUTE 218.39(3)(C) UNAUDITED
+CORDOVA PALMS COMMUNITY DEVELOPMENT DISTRICT ST. JOHNS COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FLORIDA STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED